 The flesh and juice of grapefruit offer many benefits if you have high blood pressure.
-However, grapefruit also has many food-drug interactions of which you need to be wary as some of these involve some antihypertensive drugs and statins.
+However, grapefruit also has many food-drug interactions of which you need to be wary as some of these involve some blood pressure drugs and statins that are often prescribed to people with hypertension, whether or not their cholesterol is raised.
 I’ve provided an overview of the pros and cons of eating grapefruit and drinking its juice, below, but if you are on any medication do check the Patient Information Leaflet inside your packs to see if any grapefruit interactions are listed.

 Why grapefruit is good for blood pressure

 As a member of the citrus family, grapefruit is a good source of vitamin C, with a single fruit supplying at least half your daily requirement.

 Grapefruit contain citrus bioflavonoids (eg limonene, hesperidin, tangeritin and naringenin) which also have powerful antioxidant and anti-inflammatory actions.
 Together, these antioxidants help to protect against hardening and furring up of the arteries – a key contributor to the age-related increase in blood pressure that occurs in many people.

 As a source of potassium, grapefruit also helps to flush sodium through the kidneys to reduce fluid retention and lower blood pressure.
 Drinking 500ml daily of juice from the Sweetie (a cross between grapefruit and pummelo), for example, significantly lowered blood pressure in people with hypertension from an average of 142/89 mmHg down to 136/81 mmHg within five weeks.

 Why grapefruit is good for cholesterol

 Grapefruit has more pith and membranes than most citrus fruit.
 These are rich in pectin, a soluble fibre that reduces cholesterol absorption.
 The high level of bitter naringenin present also has cholesterol-lowering properties.